The Massacre

-The Massacre is the second studio album by American rapper 50 Cent.
-Originally scheduled for a March 8, 2005, release, it was ultimately released on March 4, 2005, by Shady Records, G-Unit Records, Aftermath Entertainment, and Interscope Records.
-The album debuted at number one on the US Billboard 200, staying atop for six weeks after selling 1.15 million copies in its first four days.
-Upon its release, The Massacre received generally positive reviews from music critics.
+The Massacre is the second studio album by American rapper 50 Cent, released on March 8, 2005, via Interscope Records, Eminem's Shady Records, 50 Cent's G-Unit Records, and Dr. Dre's Aftermath Entertainment.
+With production from Dr. Dre, Eminem, Scott Storch, Sha Money XL and others, the album features guest appearances from G-Unit affiliates Tony Yayo, Olivia, Eminem and Jamie Foxx.

+Preceded by the singles "Disco Inferno" and "Candy Shop", the album debuted atop the Billboard 200, selling 1.15 million copies in its first four days; it remained atop the chart for six weeks after its release.
+The Massacre received generally positive reviews from music critics, and was 50 Cent's second consecutive number one album on the chart.
+Following its release, the album spawned the Billboard Hot 100-top ten singles "Just A Lil Bit" and "Outta Control."

 Background

-The original title for the album was revealed as The St. Valentine's Day Massacre (titled after the 1929 North Side, Chicago murder spree of its gang) and was arranged to be released on February 15, 2005.
-However, it was postponed for the following month, and the album title was shortened to simply The Massacre, due to the release of The Game's The Documentary.
-Likewise, this was one of the few factors as to why a dispute between the two began.
-Originally, a certainty of songs that were originally intended to be included on the album were later known to be "Hate It or Love It", "Higher", "How We Do", "Church for Thugs" and "Special", causing a majority of The Massacre to be reworked.
-After 50 released Game from his G-Unit Records imprint on live radio February 21, 2005, a shootout occurred.
-Paul Rosenberg of Shady and Jimmy Iovine of Interscope worried that the album would underperform due to the negativity of the Hot 97 shooting.
-50 and the Game later entered into a truce six days after The Massacre was released, but their animosity later reiterated after Game made fun of G-Unit at Hot 97's annual Summer Jam, where he first launched the G-Unot phrase, later turning to a boycott.
-After the album was bootlegged, Interscope decided to announce the album's official March 3 release date after the second planned release date was March 7, 2005.
+The original title for the album was revealed as The St. Valentine's Day Massacre, named after the 1929 Chicago gang murder spree known as Saint Valentine's Day Massacre.
+50 Cent intended the album to be released on February 15, 2005, but Interscope was not interested.
+He leaked "Disco Inferno" in order to force their hand, and Interscope released it on March 7.

+Originally, songs intended for the album included "Hate It or Love It", "Higher" and "Special" but the songs were eventually given to the Game's The Documentary, causing a majority of The Massacre to be reworked.
+Although, a G-Unit remix of "Hate it or Love It" appeared as a bonus track on this album.

+After 50 Cent released the Game from his G-Unit Records imprint on live radio February 21, 2005, a shootout occurred.
+Paul Rosenberg of Shady Records and Jimmy Iovine of Interscope worried that the album would underperform due to the negativity of the Hot 97 shooting.
+50 and the Game later entered into a truce six days after The Massacre was released, but their animosity rose up again after Game made fun of G-Unit at Hot 97's annual Summer Jam, where he first used the "G-Unot" insult, later turning to a boycott.